Status March 2020

 (5) All prices are final prices and include value added taxes (VAT).

-(6) Entrepreneurs with a business registered within the past 12 months, students and pupils may use the software package “Start-Up” free of charge for a period of up to 12 months upon registration.
+(6) Entrepreneurs with a business registered within the past 12 months, students and pupils may use the software package “Business” free of charge for a period of up to 12 months upon registration.
 Prove of qualification for these special conditions is required.
 Upon receipt of a copy of the business registration, certificate of studies or student card the supplies grants access to the functions of the software package.

 (7) The Buyer may select one of the following payment methods: